AlexxLeoHansen/SwipingTabs/README.md

 Fill the form out and swipe between two screens using Tabs.

 The app is a brief example of how ViewPager and PageAdapter work.
 This is the easiest way of implement Tabs and different screens in your app.
+I set two kind of tabs just to test them.

 We avoid to use Fragments here because I reckon it is a higher level than PageAdapters and it was easier for me to understand first how PageAdapter and ViewPager work.